Lomonosov Ridge

 The Lomonosov Ridge (Хребет Ломоносова, Lomonosovryggen) is an unusual underwater ridge of continental crust in the Arctic Ocean.
 It spans 1800 km between the New Siberian Islands over the central part of the ocean to Ellesmere Island of the Canadian Arctic Archipelago.
 The ridge divides the Arctic Basin into the Eurasian Basin and the Amerasian Basin.
 The width of the Lomonosov Ridge varies from 60 to 200 km.
 It rises 3300 to 3700 m above the 4200 m deep seabed.
 The minimum depth of the ocean above the ridge is less than 400 m.
 Slopes of the ridge are relatively steep, broken up by canyons, and covered with layers of silt.
 It is an aseismic ridge.

 The Lomonosov Ridge was first discovered by the Soviet high-latitude expeditions in 1948 and is named after Mikhail Lomonosov.
 The name was approved by the GEBCO Sub-Committee on Undersea Feature Names (SCUFN).

+1979 LOREX expedition

+A Canadian scientific expedition, based out of Alert on Ellesmere Island, established an ice camp on 22 March 1979.
+The camp, with two other smaller camps, Snowsnake and Iceman lasted a few months with all remnants gone by 10 June 1979.